Susya (Israeli settlement): History

+The Palestinian settlement of Susya contained an archaeological site with the same name.
+After the area was occupied by Israel, the Institute of Archaeology at Hebrew University of Jerusalem began excavating at Susya in 1971.
+The Israeli settlement of Susya was established between May and September 1983, on 1,800 dunams of land.
+In the view of anthropologist Maya Wind, "In an attempt to erase the contemporary Palestinian village, they named the Jewish settlement Susya and declared that they were "reclaiming" Jewish presence on the land."

-Susya was established between May and September 1983, on 1,800 dunams of land.
-It was expanded in late 1999 by installing 10 caravans on 4 dunams of land belonging to a Palestinian family, the Shreiteh.
-In 1985, the Susya Tourism and Education Center was established which offers tours and activities in the nearby archaeological site of Susya.
-The center has a hostel and a pool.
+In 1985, the Susya Tourism and Education Center was established which offers tours and activities in the nearby archaeological site.
+The following year, the Israeli Civil Administration officially recognitioned Susya as an archaeological site; the Palestinian inhabitants were expelled and some of their expropriated land was given to the Israeli settlement.

 On 23 March 1993, Musa Suliman Abu Sabha, a Palestinian was arrested outside Susiya by two guards, Moshe Deutsch and Yair Har-Sinai, because they suspected he was planning an attack on Jews.
 Taken for questioning, he stabbed in the shoulder or back one of the guards, Moshe Deutsch, while the two were in a car, and, wrestled to the ground, was bound hand and foot.
 Another settler from nearby Maal Hever, Yoram Shkolnik shot him eight times, killing him.
 According to the Israel Defense Forces (IDF), he was found bearing a grenade, although the Baltimore Sun attributed assertions that, "the grenade had previously been removed from him" to unspecified "other sources.
 Shkolnik was arrested and served seven and a half years in prison for murder.

+Susya was expanded in late 1999 by installing 10 caravans on 4 dunams of land belonging to a Palestinian family, the Shreiteh.